 One of the best value picks that we have seen, the Ninja does very well across the board, with the exception of tasks that are particularly strenuous on the motor, like pureeing nut butter.
 It makes great smoothies and blended drinks, crushes ice with ease, and is highly convenient to use.
 The motor is a little underpowered and we wouldn't necessarily recommend using this for particularly strenuous tasks on a regular basis, like making nut butter.
-However, it is one of our favorite picks if you aren't looking to spend $500 on a premium blender and are mainly going to be making smoothies or blended drinks, earning it the Best Buy Award.
+However, it is one of our favorite picks if you aren't looking to spend $500 on a premium blender and are mainly going to be making smoothies or blended drinks.

 Ninja Chef High-Speed Blender Review